IPv6-Observatory/ipv6observatory.github.io/index.markdown

 ## NTP Vantage Points

-To ensure a broad geographic distribution, we operate 41 vantage points in 30 countries as of July 2025.
+To ensure broad geographic distribution, we operate 41 vantage points in 30 countries as of July 2025.

 ### NTP Vantage Point Locations